-- 7.01 Consulting with federal, state, and local emergency management and public health officials concerning the County's overall response to COVID-19; - 7.02 Distributing official communications concerning the virus, its spread, and the County's response to it; - 7.03 Providing recommendations to personnel on enhanced cleaning and sanitation not otherwise addressed in this plan; - 7.04 Providing recommendations on office closures, and travel limitations and restrictions; and - 7.05 Consulting with, and providing recommendations to, department heads on service delivery as it relates to COVID-19. - 7.06 WebEOC will be utilized to establish a virtual Emergency Operations Center.
+- 7.02 Distributing official communications concerning the virus, its spread, and the County's response to it; - 7.03 Providing recommendations to personnel on enhanced cleaning and sanitation not otherwise addressed in this plan; - 7.04 Providing recommendations on office closures, and travel limitations and restrictions; and - 7.05 Consulting with, and providing recommendations to, department heads on service delivery as it relates to COVID-19. - 7.06 WebEOC will be utilized to establish a virtual Emergency Operations Center.
 EOC staff will be provided login credentials: https://wi.webeocasp.com/wi/ Richland County's incident page is "2020-03-12 Richland County; COVID-19 Planning & Response"